 Give out the Bibles and read Acts 3:1-10 together.
 Ask for volunteers to be Peter, John and the man begging by the temple.
 Other people can be the crowd.
 Encourage the young people to come up with a drama that re-enacts the passage.
 Let the group direct the action themselves, but be ready to help out if they need a bit of assistance.
 Once they’re ready, act out their drama.
 Ask the group for their initial thoughts on what is going on.

 Give out the sheets of card and marker pens.
 Ask the group to read Acts 3:11-26 and pick out anything Peter says which stands out to them.
 (You could do this all together or in small groups.)
-Challenge them to create a placard which represents this stand-out point.
+Challenge them to create a placard which represents this standout point.
 Once everyone has made a placard, tape a garden cane to the back of each one.

-Read Acts 3:11-26 aloud (if the person who played Peter earlier is a confident reader, they could read it out as if talking to a crowd of people).
+Read Acts 3:11-26 aloud (if the person who played Peter earlier is a confident reader, they could read it out as if talking to a crowd).
 When the young people hear their point being read out, they should hold up their placard, as if they were on a demonstration.

 At the end, recap what has happened.
 Try to draw out that the man asked for money, but in the power of the Spirit, Peter and John healed him instead.
-Their gift to him was much longer lasting that just a few coins.
+Their gift to him was much longer-lasting that just a few coins.
 When Peter spoke to the crowd, he didn’t say how wonderful he and John were, but told the crowd about Jesus.

 CHATTING TOGETHER – 5 mins